lokesh0408/Tenant_System/README.md

 ## Notes

+1. **Authentication & Authorization**:

+- All endpoints require the user to be authenticated via ensureAuthenticated(req).
+- Data access is tenant-scoped — users can only interact with events, bookings, and waitlists within their tenant.

+2. **Booking Rules**:

 - Booking capacity is enforced automatically; bookings beyond capacity go to waitlist.
 - If a confirmed booking is cancelled, the earliest waitlisted booking is promoted.
 - All data is scoped to the authenticated user's tenant.

+3. **Event Management**:

+- Event creation and editing are restricted to authorized users only.
+- Capacity updates are reflected in real-time, and booking promotions are triggered automatically if capacity increases.

+4. **Error Handling**:

+- All API responses follow a consistent JSON structure with error and message fields in case of failures.
+- Meaningful HTTP status codes are returned (200, 400, 401, 403, 404, 409, 500).

+5. **Testing & Deployment**:

+- API tested via Postman with authenticated requests.
+- Deployed on Vercel, ensuring public accessibility for review.